tomkep/jwasm/Readme.txt

     - MASM generates wrong code if a conditional jump is coupled with a type coercion which modifies offset magnitude.
 Examples: "jz near32 ptr ..." in 16bit code or "jz near16 ptr ..." in 32bit code).
+    - if the arguments given to MASM end with an option which expects a parameter (i.e. "ml -c -Fo"), a 'General Failure' may occur.
+    - floating-point data items in MASM can be followed by any suffix (example: REAL4 1.0foo, 2.0bar).
+JWasm won't accept this.

     It's slightly dangerous to fix old MASM bugs, since some code might work only if the bugs exists.
 So no, JWasm won't achieve 100% MASM